TOAST: Transformer Optimization using Adaptive and Simple Transformations: Block Approximation

-The core idea of the proposed approach is to detect similar representations within \glspl{nn} and replace the corresponding blocks with simple transformations.
-In the context of this work, a "block" refers to a sequence of layers including multi-head self-attention, normalization, and feed-forward layers, functioning as a cohesive unit.
-Instead of executing the entire \gls{nn}, using transformer block approximation (TBA), we approximate these blocks, reducing computational complexity while preserving the network’s functionality.
-To provide a clear understanding, \Cref{fig:method} presents an overview of our method.
+The central idea of our approach is that it is possible to leverage representation similarities within transformer-based architectures to replace entire blocks with simpler transformations.
+In this work, a \emph{block} refers to a sequence of layers including multi-head self-attention, normalization, and feed-forward layers, that function together as a cohesive unit.
+By replacing these blocks with simpler transformations, we can reduce the computational complexity of the network while maintaining its core functionality.

-\textbf{Identifying similar representations} We hypothesize that certain foundation models may contain blocks that produce similar representations.
-To quantify these similarities, we employ the \gls{mse}.
-A low \gls{mse} between the output of an earlier block and a later block indicates that their respective representations are highly similar.
-This suggests that the intervening sequence of blocks contributes minimally to transforming the representation, highlighting potential redundancy.